LykkeCity/Lykke.Bil2.Ripple.SignService/README.md

-# Lykke.Bil2.Ripple.SignService
+# Ripple integration sign service

-Ripple integration v2
+This component of blockchain integration is intended for generation of deposit addresses for new users and signing transactions.